Run a Free St. Louis Public Records Search on Anybody

 While it is possible to view divorce records at the courts and online, interested parties looking to check if someone is married in St. Louis County may need to get in touch with third-party vendors who can search for this information in genealogy and social media sites.

-Birth and death certificates are ordered from the St. Louis Vital Records Office and the Missouri Department of Health and Senior Services (MDHSS).
+Birth and death certificates are ordered from the St. Louis Vital Records Office and the Missouri Department of Health & Senior Services (MDHSS).
 As with the other vital records, these can be obtained only by these authorized persons.

 Find Certificates of Birth and Death via the Vital Records Office: Certificates of birth and death can be retrieved from the St. Louis County Vital Records Office for births and deaths between 1920 and 1980, respectively.
 They can be ordered by mail or in person; certified copies of birth and death records cost $15.00 and $14.00—any additional copies of a certificate of death cost $11.00 each.

-Mail requests are done by completing the application for a birth/death certificate form, which must be notarized.
+Mail requests are done by completing the Application for a Birth/Death Certificate Form, which must be notarized.
 Payment is made by money order or check payable to the “St. Louis County Vital Records.”
 Include a stamped self-addressed envelope and mail it to the St. Louis County Vital Records office, whose address appears below.

 A screenshot of the form used to obtain birth or death documents in St. Louis County, Missouri.